biglotteryfund/blf-alpha/docs/application-forms/under10k/schema.md

 ## Changelog

+### v1.4

+-   Added new `projectStartDateCheck` field.
+This can be either `asap` or `exact-date`.
+If `asap` then we pre-fill the `projectStartDate` to be the date of submission.
+-   Added new `supportingCOVID19` field for non-England applications

 ### v1.3

--   Document new `projectStartDate` and `projectEndDate` fields and add deprecated note to `projectDateRange` field
+-   Added new `projectStartDate` and `projectEndDate` fields
+-   Added deprecated note to `projectDateRange` field

 ### v1.2